conduktor/conduktor-docs/src/pages/changelog/Console-1.28.0.md

 - Apps monitoring will be integrated with Consumer Groups pages
 - Alerts will be integrated as tabs in all the resource pages, similar to the recent changes Kafka Connect

-For the 1.28.0 release we are migrating **Topic monitoring** and **Cluster Health** pages.
+For this 1.28.0 release we are migrating the **Topic monitoring** and **Cluster Health** pages.

 #### Topic Monitoring
-The 3 existing graphs have been moved on the Topic details.
+The 3 existing graphs have been moved to the Topic details.
 We have also added a new graph to track the number of records in the topic.
 - Produce Rate and Consume Rate
 - Disk Usage
 - Records (new)